-This came as a rather shock to me for I had not been forewarned.
+This came as a shock to me, for I had not been forewarned.
 And you know what they say about being forewarned.
 However, I'm not one to look a gift horse in the mouth.
 I will take what I can take when I can take it.

 I graciously accepted "The List" and glanced at it casually.
 If I did everything on that list, she would have to be gone for a month.
 I smiled as I folded "The List" and tucked it into my shirt pocket.

-Knowing all the things I was supposed to do as outlined in "The List," I decided to do things not on that list.
-After all, I was now captain of my ship and I decided to live rather dangerously for the day.
+Knowing all the things I was supposed to do as outlined in "The List," I decided to do something not on that list.
+After all, I was now captain of my ship, and I decided to live rather dangerously for the day.

-After pouring myself another hot cup of coffee I ventured out onto the patio and sat down to enjoy the morning and watch the birds play in the backyard.
+After pouring myself another hot cup of coffee, I ventured out onto the patio, sat down to enjoy the morning and watched the birds play in the backyard.
 This was living.
-Nobody could ever accuse me of being afraid of work because I had a whole list of work that needed to be done and I was absolutely doing nothing about it.
+Nobody could ever accuse me of being afraid of work because I had a whole list of work that needed to be done and absolutely did nothing about it.
 It gave me a real sense of ownership.
 Right at this moment, I owned the moment.

 I know what you are thinking right now.
 You're thinking, what are you going to do when your wife comes home?
 That is the difference between the average person and Yours Truly.
 I am living in the moment.
 Whatever happens later on has no bearing whatsoever upon my enjoyment of the moment.
-I, indeed, may get into some very difficult trouble; however, it is a small price to pay for enjoying my moment.
+Indeed, I may get into some complicated trouble; however, it is a small price to pay for enjoying my moment.